In This Blog:

 Start with the question: Who is currently responsible for monitoring, compliance, and incident response at my company?
 If the answer is unclear or distributed across people who have other primary jobs, you have a gap.
 That gap defines the scope of your first hire.

 The 700,000 unfilled positions are real.
-The threat escalation is real.
-But for most SMBs, the question isn’t primarily a supply problem, but a decision that’s been deferred so many times, so many have gotten used to looking at it as “circumstance.”
+The threat escalation and higher data breach costs are real.
+But for most SMBs, the question isn’t primarily a supply problem in the current workforce, but a security posture decision that’s been deferred so many times, so many have gotten used to looking at it as “circumstance.”

 Security debt compounds exactly like financial debt.
 The longer you carry it, the more expensive it gets to pay off.